slatedocs/slate/source/includes/_endpoint-projects.md

 To remove users, PATCH a catalog keyed by the user you want to remove and `null` for its value.

-Note that you cannot remove the project owner from the project, you will get a 409 response.
+Note that you cannot remove yourself from the project, you will get a 400 response.

 It is possible to perform many additions/removals in one request, the following example adds users `/users/001/` and deletes users `/users/002/`